Wan Chai District

 Golden Bauhinia Square

-Outside Hong Kong Convention and Exhibition Centre is the Golden Bauhinia Square, where the “Forever Blooming Bauhinia” Sculpture (Golden Bauhinia) stands.
+Outside Hong Kong Convention and Exhibition Centre is the Golden Bauhinia Square, where the “Forever Blooming Bauhinia” Sculpture, otherwise known as the Golden Bauhinia, stands.
 The Golden Bauhinia was a gift from the Central Government to commemorate the establishment of the HKSAR on July 1, 1997.

 The daily Flag-raising Ceremony at the Expo Promenade begins at 8:00am.
 On July 1, the anniversary of HKSAR's establishment and October 1, the National Day, the solemn Ceremony is followed by a parade by the guard of honour, an aerobatics performance by the Government Flying Service and a demonstration by the fire boats, a spectacle which attracts thousands of visitors.